-In 2009, California passed refrigerant regulations expected to reduce F-gas emissions by 25% by 2020.148 In 2014, California passed a law that requires the California Air Resources Board (CARB) to develop a comprehensive strategy to reduce emissions of HFCs and other SLCPs by 1 January 2016.149 CARB released its draft SLCP Reduction Strategy for public comment September 2015, calling for more than 40% reduction in HFC emissions by 2030.150 Beginning in 2018, HFCs will also be regulated according to a statewide cap-and-trade system.151 California has also forged intrastate and international agreements concerning HFCs.
-In October 2013, California and India formed the India-California Air Pollution Mitigation Program (ICAMP) 152 that includes future HFC mitigation.153
+In 2009, California passed refrigerant regulations expected to reduce F-gas emissions by 25% by 2020.
+In 2014, California passed a law that requires the California Air Resources Board (CARB) to develop a comprehensive strategy to reduce emissions of HFCs and other SLCPs by 1 January 2016.
+CARB released its initial draft SLCP Reduction Strategy for public comment September 2015, calling for more than 40% reduction in HFC emissions by 2030; the final draft of the Strategy was released in March 2017.
+Beginning in 2018, HFCs will also be regulated according to a statewide cap-and-trade system.
+California has also forged intrastate and international agreements concerning HFCs.